 8. Alcalá Gate, one of the five gates of Madrid

-9. The Retiro Park, the most visited park
+9. Retiro Park, the most visited park

 The El Retiro pond is another place of interest and one of the points with a lot of vitality, dominated by the monument to Alfonso XII.
 The Retiro Park has much more to see.
 It is an ideal place to escape the noise and immerse yourself in the tranquility of nature.

-Every day, thousands of people congregate to observe emblematic paintings such as the Meninas by Velázquez, the Nude Maja by Goya or the Flemish works of art and a “Mona Lisa!”
+Every day, thousands of people congregate to observe emblematic paintings such as the Meninas by Velázquez, the Nude Maja by Goya, or the Flemish works of art and the “Mona Lisa!”

 It is worth mentioning the great architectural value of the neoclassical-style museum building, initially conceived as the museum of natural sciences but very soon becoming the perfect place to display the royal art collection to the public.
 It is one of the most visited museums in Europe.

 More to see and do in Madrid